-The name St. Tropez, the famous “it” destination in the French Riviera, evokes myriad images.
-Sun kissed beaches.
-A pulsating nightlife.
-Luxury shopping.
-Sunbathing and 50 shades of tan.
-Plunging necklines and bronze kissed shapely legs.
-Gel doused hair and lots of bling on both genders.
-And finally, the very famous scene from the 1960s movie “And God Created Woman” where French actress Brigitte Bardot is dancing away without a care.
-A movie which placed this town firmly on the world map and made it the mecca for French glitterati to escape to and party.
-A movie that inspired me to pick St. Tropez as our destination only to realize that this was not our happy place after all.
-Being neither a beach bum or party animal, St Tropez was quite not my scene.
-Yet I still managed to somehow enjoy my time here by discovering my favorite parts of the town beyond the neon haze of the mammoth luxury party yachts.
-So if you are very much like me, part wanderer and part foodie with a splash of artsy, here is my take on 5 offbeat things to do beyond St Tropez nightlife.
+The name St. Tropez, the famous “it” destination in the French Riviera, evokes images of sun kissed beaches, luxury shopping, a pulsating nightlife and luxury shopping.
+For those of you who are neither beach bunnies nor partying night owls much like me and are wondering about what to do in St. Tropez, you have come to the right post!
+Despite St. Tropez not being “my scene”, I still managed to somehow enjoy my time here by discovering my favorite parts of the town beyond the neon haze of the mammoth luxury party yachts.
+So if you are very much like me, part wanderer and part foodie with a splash of artsy, here is my take on 5 offbeat things to do in St. Tropez, beyond its famed nightlife.
 For more on other parts of southern France, read this French Riviera guide to Nice, another charming city with lots of cheap and free things to do in Nice or go on day trips from Nice France to Italy!
 You can read this guide on most romantic European destinations to find more cities like the French Riviera that ooze romance!

 [Disclaimer: This blog post contains some affiliate links.
 Clicking on them may earn me a small commission at no extra cost to you for the product.
 This teeny tiny commission will definitely not help me buy that dream chalet in Switzerland, but will help support my blog hosting and other maintenance costs.
 Thank you!]

-St. Tropez’s old town is a treasure trove of pastel buildings with colorful doors and windows and narrow cobbled lanes that are a delight to explore.
+Of all the things to do in St. Tropez, wandering around its old town, treasure trove of pastel buildings with colorful doors and windows and narrow cobbled lanes, is certainly one delightful experience that you should not miss.
 Early morning is a great time to walk around with barely any soul in sight (thanks to late night partying) and the fresh morning air has a balmy, quiet feel to it.
 Walk in the shadows of the old bell tower atop the Eglise Notre Dame de l’assumption or peep into the several art galleries all around (they stay open very late by the way for the nocturnal crowd).
 Pass Tour Portalet, the 15th century stone defense tower, and walk along the narrow strip of Môle ‘Estienne d’Orves to get to the cute as a button lighthouse Phare de Saint Tropez.
 You can climb up the stairs to take in the windswept scenery of boats, ferries and yachts sailing on the azure blue waters of the Mediterranean.

 We stayed at the beautiful Hotel La Bastide du Port which boasts of a fabulous location, beautifully decorated Mediterranean-chic rooms and drum rolls please, for FREE PARKING (cause it can get tricky to find one in this touristy town.
 Side note: parking raked up quite a pretty penny for us in Avignon and Aix-en-Provence, our previous destinations).
 True to the aesthetics of the French Riviera, our room was decorated in blue and white and we lucked out in getting a sea facing room.
 Located on the busy and popular Port du Pilon with beaches a stone’s throw away, we got a marvelous view of the sea and the twinkling lights in the evening.
 Old town was a brisk 20 min walk and we were pretty close to several popular restaurants, including the one-Michelin star Les Viviers du Pilon, where we dined one night.
 Highly recommend this hotel for it’s reasonable price, location, cleanliness and parking, parking and parking!